 Just voted Hipcamp's Best in Indiana for 2019!
 The cabin is closed for the winter but will re-open April 1.
 Enjoy our beautiful 1850 log cabin in the midst of our alpaca pastures.
 This authentic 1850's log cabin provides a comfortable retreat from your busy lifestyle and allows you access to a beautiful Midwest alpaca farm.
 The cabin has a large sleeping room upstairs wi

 Heritage Farm is a working alpaca farm with over 70 alpacas you can watch and interact with.
-Make friends with our black Labrador, Juno and our two Great Pyrenees, Jack and Frost.
+Make friends with our black Labrador, Juno.
 Also residing on the farm are a flock of chickens, several barn cats and our horse, Stormy.
 If you want to, you can help with the daily chores of feeding the animals and collecting eggs.
 After that, you can explore the big red barn that was selected as one of the top-ten Bicentennial barns in the state.
 Recently, our farm was the recipient of a rural preservation award from the Indiana Landmarks Foundation.
 Roam around the 120 acre homestead, woods and creek and soak in the sights, sounds and smells of the farm.
+Then, as the day winds down, enjoy some of the most beautiful sunsets you will ever see!

 Activities for kids include helping with farm chores, wading in the creek, swinging on the large platform swing and soaring down the 400 foot-long zipline (extra fee $50 for an hour for your group).

 A stay at the cabin includes the use of a gas grill with side burner and a small under-counter refrigerator.
 There is also a rock-lined fire pit for cozying up to or making s'mores.
 You can even buy a s'mores kit to make 6 mouth-watering s'mores.

 Be sure to visit our farm store before you leave where you can shop for alpaca products such as sweaters, hats, mittens, scarves, teddy bears and toys.
 Pick up some delicious honey collected from our hives or some farm fresh eggs from our flock of pastured chickens!

-Located 3 hours from Chicago, 1 hour from Indianapolis.
+Located 3 hours from Chicago, 1 hour from Indianapolis, 1 1/2 hours from South Bend and 2 hours from Ft.
+Wayne.